-In Washington state, with its thriving tech industry, projected job growth is even higher — more than 50 percent — according to the O*NET occupational resource website.
+With its thriving tech industry, Washington state’s, projected job growth is even higher — more than 50 percent — according to O*NET.
 A recent search on Indeed.com listed thousands of web developer positions, including openings at Amazon, Google, Microsoft and Zillow.

 BECOMING A WEB DEVELOPER

 In the past, many web developers were self-taught.
-But with the complexity of today’s technology, it’s more common to have formal training, whether that’s through a computer science related degree, a certificate program or one-off classes.
-Building a portfolio is also useful once you start job searching.
-“A lot of employers are looking for applicants who can show a side project with open source code,” Storck shared.
-“That way the employer can actually see the code and see whether they like your code style.”
+But with the complexity of today’s technology, it’s more common to have formal training, whether that’s through a computer science-related degree, a certificate program or one-off classes.

 ADVANCING YOUR EDUCATION IN WEB DEVELOPMENT

 Ready to keep learning?
 If you want to start or continue your education in web development, UW Professional & Continuing Education can help.
-Explore our full list of computing and IT programs to find one that's right for you.
+Check out the programs below.